bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Yeah, I think you're right.
 All right.

+### Idea for a change on this scheme

 Lucas Ontivero: 00:26:00

 I have an idea here for this scheme, because if in the first phase, I mean in the announcement phase, participants could announce their public keys and also how much money they want to participate with, for example Alice can say this is my public key and I want to participate with one Bitcoin, Bob, this is my public key and I want to participate with 0.83 bitcoins.

-Adam Gibson: 00:26:37
+Adam Fiscor: 00:26:37

 They have to announce their inputs with their public keys.

 Lucas Ontivero: 00:26:42

 Yes, but my idea is changing the protocol just a bit, right?
-Because if everybody knows the public keys and the amounts that other participants want to participate with, then what participants can do is creating the outputs, yes, not only the addresses but also the amount of that addresses using the snapshots, right?
+Because if everybody knows the public keys and the amounts that other participants want to participate with, then what participants can do is creating the outputs, not only the addresses but also the amount of that addresses using the snapshots, right?
-Because remember that was one of the ideas that the latest proposal that was never published by, I don't remember the name of the guy that was with us in the Knapsack episode, let's say.
+Because remember that was one of the ideas that the latest proposal that was never published by, I don't remember the name of the guy that was with us in the Knapsack episode.
-He said, there is a new version that I never published that is the participants only know only need to know the amounts of the other participants so they can split their outputs in such a way yes that they can create a Knapsack transaction, right?
+He said, there is a new version that I never published that is the participants only need to know the amounts of the other participants so they can split their outputs in such a way that they can create a Knapsack transaction, right?
 So in that way, we could encrypt more than one address but also the amount.
 So you don't need to shuffle, right?
 Because the idea of, oh, well, yes, you need to shuffle.
 So you can shuffle, but in the end, what the purple guy will receive is a lot of output transactions, yes, with not only the script, but also the amount, and that will be a Knapsack transaction.
 So it could be used for unequal outputs too, using what we learned in the first episode

-Adam Gibson: 00:28:40
+Adam Fiscor: 00:28:40

 I think that's a very important idea that's a good job Lucas seriously.